keybase/book-content/03-files/01-sharing.md

 {% set section_title = "Sharing" %}
-# Sharing

 To share files, upload them into a Keybase folder by dragging and dropping them right in or hitting the big ol’ Upload button in the app.
 You can upload files into three folders (or folders you’ve created within those folders) that have different privacy features: public, private, and team.

 ## Private files
 Only you and the people you choose to share with can access files in your private folder.
 A handy way to quickly share files with someone you know on Keybase is to create a new folder and name it like so: ``yourusername,theirusername``.
 The people named on the folder will automatically have access to it.